 Position of the Uterus in the Female

 In a retroverted uterus, the uterus curves backward toward the spine instead of leaning forward.
-A simple way to picture this is to imagine the uterus shaped like a letter U pointing toward the lower back.
-In this position, the cervix may face slightly toward the belly.
+A simple way to picture this is to imagine the uterus gently pointing toward the lower back.
+Even though the position is different, the uterus usually functions normally.

 How Common Is a Retroverted Uterus?

 A retroverted uterus is fairly common and occurs in about 25 percent of women.
-It is considered a normal anatomical variation and does not cause harm for most people.
-Many women never notice it because it does not affect how the uterus works or how they feel day to day.
+It is considered a normal anatomical variation and usually does not cause harm.

-Only a smaller group may experience symptoms such as discomfort during sex, lower back pain, or bladder pressure.
-For most, the tilted position remains harmless and is often found only during a routine pelvic exam or an ultrasound.
+Only a smaller number of women may experience symptoms such as discomfort during sex, lower back pain, or bladder pressure.

 Retroverted Uterus: Causes

-A retroverted uterus can be present at birth and is sometimes simply the way the uterus naturally develops.
-This congenital position is harmless and stays the same unless other factors change it later in life.
+A retroverted uterus can be present at birth and may simply be the way the uterus naturally develops.
+This congenital position is harmless and may remain unchanged throughout life.

-• Menopause can weaken pelvic support due to lower estrogen levels.
+Menopause can weaken pelvic support because of lower estrogen levels

-• Past pelvic surgeries, infections, PID or cesarean births may create scar tissue.
+Past pelvic surgeries, infections, pelvic inflammatory disease, or cesarean births may create scar tissue

-• Endometriosis can cause tissue to attach to pelvic organs and hold the uterus in that position.
+Endometriosis can cause tissue to attach to pelvic organs and hold the uterus in a backward position

-• An enlarged uterus from pregnancy or fibroids can push the uterus into a backward position.
+An enlarged uterus from pregnancy or fibroids can push the uterus backward

 Retroverted Uterus: Symptoms

-• Urinary problems such as higher frequency, bladder pressure, or occasional infections.
+Urinary problems such as increased frequency, bladder pressure, or occasional infections

 Retroverted Uterus: Diagnosis